Duration : 17 Days

 Annapurna Circuit trek is the most popular and prominent trekking site in Nepal.
 The trekking enthusiasts from all over the world travel long way to get the exquisite experience in this Annapurna region.
 The stunning scenery, traveling through forests, small villages, witnessing the flora and fauna, trekking through Thorungla pass (highest pass of the world); Annapurna circuit trek can be defined as true trekking paradise.

-We will start our 20days trek around Annapurna region after arriving at the Beshisahar which is about 7 to 10 hours drive from Kathmandu.
+We will start our 20 days trek around Annapurna region after arriving at the Beshisahar which is about 7 to 10 hours drive from Kathmandu.
 During our initial trekking days, we pass through the small Hindu settlements and as we ascend towards higher altitudes, we will witness the Sherpa village along with an opportunity to experience Tibetan influenced Buddhism culture and tradition.
-One of the main attractions of this adventure is passing through the Thorungla pass and trek further towards Muktinath.
-Further we walk ahead following the kaligandakii valley, deepest gorge towards Tatopani leaving the marpha and Lete behind.
-Tatopani means hotwater spring which allows us to dip our body and feel the relaxation.
+One of the main attractions of this adventure is passing through the Thorong la pass and trek further towards Muktinath.
+Further we walk ahead following the Kaligandaki valley, deepest gorge towards Tatopani leaving the Marpha and Lete behind.
+Tatopani means hot water spring which allows us to dip our body and feel the relaxation.
 During our Ghorepani exploration the stunning views of Annapurna and Dhaulagiri mountain region are seen.
 We will drive towards Pokhara after we arrive at Nayapul.
 Then from Pokhara we will take a flight back to Kathmandu and relax at the hotel.

 Annapurna Circuit Trek actually includes the massive extraordinary of mountains scenario and that massif of mountains are Manaslu, Dhaulagiri, Machhapuchhre and Annapurna.
 This trek length often varies between 160 to 240 KM approximately; and Annaurna Circuit Trek traverses the highest pass Thorong La Pass.

-Upper Mustang Trek, Manaslu tsum Valley Trek and Narphu Valley Trek are some restricted treks which were just opened in past some years.
-Being restricted areas, this cost little more to get permit.
+Upper Mustang Trek, Manaslu Tsum Valley Trek and Nar Phu Valley Trek are some restricted treks which were just opened in past some years.
+Being restricted areas, this costs little more to get the permit.

 You must possess good level of physical fitness and passionate towards trekking while joining the great Annapurna circuit adventure.
 Let’s circuit around the great Annapurna region with BUNA treks and behold the ace trekking experience in Nepal.